 What To Do If You Witness or Are Subject To Unacceptable Behavior

-Alert the Code Of Conduct Response Team if you notice someone in distress, or observe violations of this code of conduct, even if they seem inconsequential.
+Alert the Code of Conduct Response Team or the Organizing Committee if you notice someone in distress, or observe violations of this code of conduct, even if they seem inconsequential.

 Reports should be addressed to useR2021-coc [at] r-project.org.
-The report is shared with all members of the Code Of Conduct Response Team.
-Correspondence is handled confidentially and deleted after the case was resolved.
-If the report concerns someone from the response team, you are welcome to contact the R-Foundation Conference Committee under R-conferences [at] r-project.org.
+If the report concerns someone from the response team, that member and everyone that would enter a conflict of interest will recuse themselves.
+If you still have concerns about a conflict of interest, you are welcome to contact the R Foundation Conference Committee under R-conferences [at] r-project.org.

 Conference staff will also provide support to victims, including, but not limited to: